tjgillweb/learn-react-snippets/component lifecycle methods/README.md

 - This method is invoked immediately before a component is unmounted and destroyed.
 - **DO:** Perform cleanup tasks like cancelling any network requests, removing event handlers, cancelling any subscriptions and invalidating timers.
 - **DON'T:** Call the setState() method.
 Because a component is never re-rendered after it has unmounted.

+## Error Handling Phase Lifecycle Methods
+These two methods are called when there is an error either during rendering, in a lifecycle method, or in the constructor of any child component.
+#### 1. static getDerivedStateFromError(error)
+#### 2. componentDidCatch(error, info)
+- This lifecycle method was added in React 16 and is used in error boundaries.
+- A component becomes an error boundary if it defines the componentDidCatch method.
+- In this method, `this.setState` can be called and used to catch an unhandled JavaScript error in a child component tree and display a fallback UI instead of the component that crashed.
+- These errors are caught during rendering, in lifecycle methods, and in constructors of the whole tree below them.
+This is to ensure that an error in a child component does not break the whole app.

+> **NOTE:**  This method only catches errors in child components and not in the component itself.